 West Virginia is generally regarded as a gambling-friendly state with plenty of gaming options for its residents.
 The state is home to five land-based casinos and racetracks, a lottery and even permits some forms of online betting.
-Poker sites and online casinos are still illegal at this time, but the state has no problem with online horse wagering, fantasy sports betting or games of skill.
+Poker sites and online casinos are still illegal at this time, but the state has no problem with online sports betting, horse wagering, fantasy sports or games of skill.

-Online sports betting is expected to commence shortly in West Virginia for anyone 21 or older and located within state lines.
+Real-world and online sports betting is expected to commence shortly in West Virginia for anyone 21 or older and located within state lines.
 In early 2018, the state passed a law to legalize and regulate sports betting online and in the real world on the condition that the federal sports betting ban was stricken down by the Supreme Court.
 That is exactly what happened, so West Virginia is on the short track to legal sports betting.

 For the most part, you won’t have a hard time finding a place to play poker, bet on the ponies or try your hand at fantasy sports anywhere in the state.
 The only main things missing at this point are online poker and casino-style games.
 Some lawmakers seem open to the idea but no major efforts have yet been made to bring those forms of wagering to the state.

 Reputable West Virginia Betting Sites